eonk/CrimeSciData/docs/04-carpentry.md

 Imagine that we needed to write a report about attitudes to sexual violence.

 First, we would need to think if we wanted to use all cases in the data or only a subset of the cases.
 For example, when using something like the Eurobarometer we would need to consider if we are interested in exploring the substantive topic across Europe or only for some countries.
 Or alternatively you may want to focus your analysis only on men attitudes to sexual violence.
 In a situation like this you would need to filter cases.
 This decision needs to be guided by your theoretical interests and your driving research question.
+Here is a video about Eurobarometer.
+Not a fancy video but anyone who wants to know about Eurobarometer within a min, have a look.

+<iframe src="https://www.youtube.com/embed/yTufHITtGBA" width="100%" height="400px" data-external="1"></iframe>

 So, for example, if we only wanted to work with the UK sample we would need to figure out if there is a variable that identifies the country in the dataset.
 To know this, we need to look at the *codebook* (sometimes called data dictionary).
 In this case, we can look at the interactive facility provided for GESIS for online data analysis, which provides an interactive online codebook for this dataset.
 You can access this facility in the link highlighted in the image below: